andrewscwei/generator-vars-webapp/README.md

 # generator-vars-webapp

-VARIANTE's Yeoman generator for a raw front-end web app.
+Yeoman generator for a raw front-end web app.

 ## Features